• Product Introduction

 Start deployment of the Next.js project on EdgeOne Pages:

-Import a Next.js project from a Git repository
+Import the Next.js project from a Git repository.

-Select a Next.js template from the Pages template library
+Select the Next.js template from the Pages template library.

 Support for Next.Js in Pages

-Pages supports the legacy Pages Router for Next.js, but we recommend using the App Router.
+Pages supports the earlier version of Next.js Pages Router, but we recommend using App Router.

 The following table shows the key characteristics of Next.js currently supported by Pages.
-The platform will support additional features as soon as possible, but experimental features may not yet be fully stable.
+The platform will support additional features as soon as possible, but experimental features may not be completely stable yet.

 Next.Js Features